 He also filmed cameo roles in The Damned United and Day of the Flowers.

-On Television Tommy has enjoyed guest or guest lead roles in great TV story lines in Line of Duty series 5 and 6, Casualty, Holby City, Monroe, Doctors, and been featured in several documentaries.
+On Television Tommy has enjoyed guest or guest lead roles in great TV story lines in 4 episodes of Line of Duty (series 5 and 6), Casualty, Holby City, Monroe, Doctors, and been featured in several documentaries.

 On stage Tommy became the first professional actor with Down syndrome to play the title role Hamlet, touring across the south of England from The Minack Theatre in Cornwall to The Rose Theatre in Kingston on Thames.
 Sir Mark Rylance described his delivery of Hamlet’s ‘To be ‘ speech as “phenomenal”.
 ‘Held me spellbound’ Stuart Mills.

 Other Shakespearean and classical roles have included Prospero in The Tempest, Don Pedro in Much Ado About Nothing, Bottom in A Midsummer Night’s Dream, The Mayor in Gogol’s The Government Inspector, Vladimir in Waiting For Godot and M.Paillardin in an adaptation of Feydeau’s The Hotel du Paradis.